rrousselGit/provider/packages/provider/README.md

 Instead, you should perform that mutation in a place that would affect the entire tree equally:

-- directly inside the `builder` of your provider/constructor of your model:
+- directly inside the `create` of your provider/constructor of your model:
   ```dart
   class MyNotifier with ChangeNotifier {
     MyNotifier() {